Terms and Concepts

 Staying Aware: Propaganda and Disinformation

 To be aware of the world around you doesn't just mean your general surroundings, it also applies on a much broader scope.
 Propaganda and disinformation infest our media everyday, from outright saying it to the smallest seed hidden in between the lines.
-How can we protect ours from the influence and find the right information?
+How can we protect ourselves from the influence and find the right information?
 Let's talk about it!

 When watching a movie or commercial you aren't trying to get information about a subject, you're just trying to enjoy your time.
 This is a perfect opportunity for higher ups to push a message between your ears, take in example of Marvel.
-So many of Marvel's movies have U.S. military propaganda, Captain America, Captain Marvel, Iron Man, Nick Fury, and so many more worked for the U.S. government and it is a huge part of their characters The U.S. military worked with Marvel Studios to help design the character of Captain America because they believed that he possesses the values of today's modern soldier along with promoting American patriotism.
+So many of Marvel's movies have U.S. military propaganda, Captain America, Captain Marvel, Iron Man, Nick Fury, and so many more worked for the U.S. government and it is a huge part of their characters.
+The U.S. military worked with Marvel Studios to help design the character of Captain America because they believed that he possesses the values of today's modern soldier along with promoting American patriotism.
 Tony Stark designs weapons for the U.S. government and Iron Man's script had to be approved by the Pentagon, Iron Man's movies heavily relies on American exceptionalism.

 The New York Times wrote an article on Hitler's use of propaganda during World War 2.
 Hitler's use of propaganda and disinformation changed the style of propaganda for the next century to come.
 He believed that propaganda "must confine itself to a few points and repeat them over and over" from the very beginning he understood this.
 He claimed that any kindness that a Jewish person was showing was just a way for them to "trick" weak minded Germans, he used them as a scape goat for all the problems Germans were having post- WW1.
-The fall of newspapers during the Great Depression greatly helped the Nazis and what reporters were left were discredited and silenced.
-Nazis films played a big part of the Nazis propaganda by portraying Jewish people as "subhuman creatures infiltrating Aryan society."
-The Medium has an excellent article about the importance of knowing and understanding Nazis propaganda that I suggest reading.
+The fall of newspapers during the Great Depression greatly helped the Nazis and with what reporters were left were discredited and silenced.
+Nazi films played a big part of the Nazi propaganda by portraying Jewish people as "subhuman creatures infiltrating Aryan society."
+The Medium has an excellent article about the importance of knowing and understanding Nazi propaganda that I suggest reading.

 Comments